...man is a bundle of relations, a knot of roots... ~ Emerson

 R. G. Collingwood

-It may well be that one of the most unappreciated things that we all, as people living our lives,
+It may well be that one of the most unappreciated things that we all do, as people living our individual lives,

 We all, in our every day lives, quietly and largely unthinkingly, contribute to the construction of a Social Reality.

 This process may be of paradigm philosophical significance looked at from the point of view of